 With a background in textiles and fashion, Sandra’s flair for stitching and knitting shouldn’t go unmentioned, however, it’s her repurposed wooden objects featuring kitschy, brightly coloured paintings and flame-haired and rosy-cheeked characters that have really caught my attention.
 Sandra has exhibited all over Australia, taking her unique works on the road in order to showcase them to fellow illustrators and designers and of course, to her fans across the country.

-Sandra studied Art History at university and now sells her fantastic handmade pieces and vintage bits and pieces on Etsy while living the footloose and fancy-free life of a creative freelancer.
-The materials she uses as a base for her paintings and illustrations are usually found, therefore sustainably sourced and we love the upcyled, vintage vibe that each piece conveys as a result.
-A blend of fine art, retro-packaging-inspired illustration and European folk art, there’s a touch of the Wes Anderson brigade about some of Sandra’s cheerfully colourful portraits and floral flourishes.
-She says,
+Sandra studied Art History at university and now sells her fantastic handmade pieces and vintage bits and pieces on Etsy while living the freelance life.
+The materials she uses as a base for her paintings and illustrations are usually found, therefore sustainably sourced and I love this upcyled vibe.

 Sandra’s creations hark back to a simpler time and perhaps that’s why we find them so jovial, innocent and visually uplifting.
-From her home in Australia, this talented creative dreams up new ways to infuse contemporary painting with a decidedly vintage edge but you’ll find no pomp or pretension here.
-It’s no wonder the likes of Frankie Magazine and The Design Files are crazy about her.
-We too are happier knowing that Sandra’s work is out there, perking up our lives one ping-pong bat at a time.
+From her home in Australia, she dreams up new ways to infuse contemporary painting with a decidedly vintage edge; it’s no wonder the likes of Frankie Magazine and The Design Files are crazy about her.
+I am happier knowing that Sandra’s work is out there, perking up our lives one ping-pong bat at a time.